MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-introduction.md

 ***Applies to: Dynamics 365 Sales, Dynamics 365 Supply Chain Management, Dynamics 365 Commerce, Dynamics 365 Finance***

-This article introduces the order to cash end-to-end business process.
+This article introduces the *order to cash* end-to-end business process.
 It outlines how Dynamics 365 products can help organizations manage and optimize their order to cash processes.
+This end-to-end business process has the number *65* in the business process catalog.
+Learn more at [About the business process catalog for Dynamics 365 apps](about.md).

 ## Order to cash overview